audacity/audacity-support/nyquist-plugins/effect-plugins/modulation-effects.md

 Author: Steve Daulton

-A variable tremolo plug-in customized with controls for length and fade in/out speed of each pulse.
+A variable tremolo plugin customized with controls for length and fade in/out speed of each pulse.
 The modulation frequency (speed) and depth transform gradually from the initial settings to the final settings.
 A modified square wave is used as the modulation waveform.

 The effect is typically applied to a single tone to create [isochronic tones](http://en.wikipedia.org/wiki/Isochronic\_tones).
-The author supplies the plug-in only as a demonstration of audio processing without endorsing or claiming any relevance to the theory or practice of [brainwave entrainment](http://en.wikipedia.org/wiki/Brainwave\_entrainment).
+The author supplies the plugin only as a demonstration of audio processing without endorsing or claiming any relevance to the theory or practice of [brainwave entrainment](http://en.wikipedia.org/wiki/Brainwave\_entrainment).

 Parameters: